 Homer: Probably misses his old glasses.

-- Also in The Simpsons, Homer is unsubtly replaced with McBaine, doing a bad impression of him.
+- In another episode, Homer is unsubtly replaced with an emotionless German man, doing a bad impression of him.
 When Bart asks, he points out that he's wearing a new tie.

 - In an episode of Rugrats, the other babies guess what's different about Tommy for a while, including asking if he got a haircut (while he has virtually no hair), before they realize he's completely naked.

-- In The Grim Adventures Of Billy And Mandy, a Bad Future is shown where Mandy has transformed herself into an enormous worm creature to be immortal, and has hundreds of Billy clones at the ready for when one is inevitably destroyed.
-Her hair is exactly the same, even on a worm creature, but upon awakening, each Billy asks "Did you change your hair Mandy?"
+- In The Grim Adventures of Billy & Mandy, a Bad Future is shown where Mandy has transformed herself into an enormous worm creature to be immortal, and has hundreds of Billy clones at the ready for when one is inevitably destroyed.
+Her hair is exactly the same, even on a worm creature, but upon awakening, each Billy asks "Did you change your hair, Mandy?"

 Stacy: There's something different about you